 Grand as it may sound, we do believe active days out, microadventures and bigger family challenges have an important role to play in developing healthy young people, future adventurers and a healthy, less fearful, more connected society.
 Little or large, adventure matters.

 So if you’ve got kids of your own and find yourself stuck at home a little too often, playing a little too much Minecraft or with fingers stuck to your tablet, why not take a leaf out of our book and get out and get active on a little adventure together.
 Or if you’re planning your own great big adventure, why not consider taking the kids along.
 I guarantee it’ll add a whole different dimension to your experience and your relationships.
 Kids are born adventurers but adventure kids are made through judicious adventurous parenting.

-Want more adventure inspiration?
+Want more family adventure and adventure kids inspiration?

 If you’d welcome a regular dose of ideas and inspiration, then please join us on our adventure quest.
 To keep up with The Family Adventure Project, subscribe to our blog and let us send you our latest posts as soon we publish them.